garydunkerley/garydunkerley.github.io/_pages/research.md

 ### Squeezed knots and satellite operations (in preparation)
 Feller, Lewark, and Lobb define a "squeezed knot" to be any knot which arises as a level set of a genus-minimizing cobordism from a positive torus knot to a negative torus knot.
 Given a squeezed knot, they show that all slice torus evaluations agree on it and show that many well-studied families of knots are squeezed.
 We expand the collection of squeezed knots by proving that any cable knot with squeezed companion is squeezed.
-To do so, we use a natural diagrammatic method for cabling knot cobordisms.